StefanT83/paper/paper.md

 Put continental-scale measurements have't previously been made.

 A large uncetainty in modelng BBOA is the extent in which measurement in the literature can be applied at a regional scale.

+#Simulations
+We smulate the evolution of particle sizes.